theotheu/provisioning/README.md

 # Ansible provisioning

-The vagrant directory if for local test purposes.
+The vagrant directory is for local test purposes.

 If you want to test local, start with vagrant.
 Then continue with ansible.